 The Greensboro Chapter of the NRHS has also recently acquired a pass from the North Carolina Railroad (NCRR) dated from 1868.
 Passes were issued by a railroad for free travel to employees, important people and to employees of other railroads.
 This one was issued to a ticket agent on the Western & Atlantic Railroad (W&A RR) in Georgia by the NCRR.
 The W&A RR was made famous in 1862 when Civil War Union raiders stole a W&A RR locomotive named the "General" and were then chased by Confederate troops in another train pulled by a locomotive named the "Texas."
 Ultimately, the Union men were caught and hanged and both locomotives are on display in Georgia.

-Covid interrupted and slowed the progress, but a substantial amount of work has been completed on our new layout, thanks to the efforts of a dedicated team of club members.
+Covid interrupted and slowed the progress, but a substantial amount of work has been completed on the new Carolina Model Railroad layout, thanks to the efforts of a dedicated team of club members.

 The original DC layout with HO, N and HOn3 scale trackage was constructed the 1970's in one of the former waiting rooms at the ex-Southern Railway train station adjacent to our current location in the former Railway Express Agency building.
 When the station was renovated beginning in 2001, the club moved to a former knitting mill in northeast Greensboro and then to our current location in October 2003.
 It and the current layout have been DCC since then, with electronics by Digitrax.
 In 2019, the 2003 layout was dismantled and a new adventure was begun.